kylef-archive/KFData/CONTRIBUTING.md

 * Use a single space around an assignment (or any) operator.
 Never use multiple spaces for alignment.

-## Dot-notation

-Do not use dot notation.

-Use:

-   [array count]

-Instead of:

-   array.count

 ## Implementation organisation

 Methods should be grouped together, with '#pragma mark -' headers, for example